 These fins require time (several weeks) just to get your feet and ankles used to the stress of kicking with a rigid fin.
 The bigger fins are needed when swimming against currents and carrying extra gear during your swim or dive as well.
-Here is a great question not only about the actual act of passing treading/swimming tests with fins, but also extra ways to prepare the legs for the strength, endurance, and mobility required to perform well without pain.
+Here is a great question not only about the actual act of passing treading/swimming tests with fins, but also extra ways to prepare the legs for the strength, endurance and mobility required to perform well without pain.

 Great question.
-We call the workouts that prepare you for such events -- Spec Ops Leg Days.
-But yes, you have to build a base of strength but also muscle stamina as well as ankle / foot mobility.
-Try this on your leg days: (Sample Workout)
+We call the workouts that prepare you for such events Spec Ops Leg Days.
+But yes, you have to build a base of strength but also muscle stamina as well as ankle and foot mobility.

 Now the real workout begins:

-Then you hit the pool and swim with fins for 1000 to 1500m.
+Then you hit the pool and swim with fins for 1,000-1,500 meters.

-Now for the tread workout!
+Now for the tread workout.
 Tread water with fins as well as without fins to help loosen your legs.
 Build up over time.
-Start with a few minutes and build up for 10-15 minutes of treading with NO hands with and without fins.
+Start with a few minutes and build up for 10-15 minutes of treading with no hands with and without fins.

-Hydrate and electrolytes.
-During the tread, if you are dehydrated, been sweating frequently during the day, did not properly re-hydrate and get your salts back in your body, you can cramp within a minute of these type of tests.
-Gatorade, Pedialyte, bananas, and other foods with sodium, potassium, calcium, will help you with premature cramping.
+Hydrate and electrolytes: During the tread, if you are dehydrated, been sweating frequently during the day, did not rehydrate properly and get salts back into your body, you can cramp within a minute of these type of tests.
+Gatorade, Pedialyte, bananas and other foods with sodium, potassium and calcium will help you with premature cramping.

-Floating Tips: If you are having a difficult time floating or treading, try to breathe differently when you tread.
+Floating tips: If you are having a difficult time floating or treading, try to breathe differently when you tread.
 Keep air fully in your lungs -- hold for 4-5 seconds.
 Exhale quickly and then quickly inhale again.
 This will help you float if you are lean by simply keeping the flotation devices in your chest (lungs) full.